-During September 2017 OPC's and transcribers uploaded 344 items to parish pages (including updated documents).
-New and updated documents added as we go through October 2017 will be published here.
+During July 2018 OPC's and transcribers uploaded 148 items to parish pages (including updated documents).
+New and updated documents added as we go through August 2018 will be published here.
 New images are added to our galleries on a regular basis.
 We are always working on new items and information to add to the site and currently hold a large of amount of items to be loaded (however much more information is available elsewhere to be gathered in and processed).
 We are currently working on a census transcribing programme as a priority, this is coming along pretty well considering we have a small team working on this.
 We are also reviewing documents under copyright and GDP Regulations.
 This may mean that some items will no longer be available to the website until they have been re-transcribed.

-We currently have 57 OPC's and 6 Consultants who cover between them about a third of the parishes/pages of the 334 available.
-We also have 9 transcribers registered (not all active at present).
+We currently have 53 OPC's and 6 Consultants who cover between them 112 parishes/pages of the 335 available.
+We also have 21 transcribers registered (not all active at present).
 Also we have 10 specific task holders of which 6 are administrators.